jslefche/sem_book/docs/02-Global_estimation.md

 keeley_sem1 <- sem(keeley_formula1, data = keeley)
 ```

-As with any other model, the function to retrieve the output is `summary`:
+As with most other models, the function to retrieve the output is `summary`:

 ```r